iam-weijie/word-search/README.md

-# word-search
+# Word Search Algorithm

-Simple Word Search Algorithm
+This is a program in Python that identifies specified target words within a given letter list and then constructs a mystery word using the remaining letters.